-Why an Amputation is Necessary
+Why an Amputation is Necessary After Trauma

 Alarming Amputation Facts

 Statistics maintained by the National Limb Loss Information Center, under the Amputee Coalition, reveal that more than two million individuals in the United States have lost a limb.
 This number increases by nearly 185,000 amputations every year.
 More than half of these individuals with amputations lost their limb due to vascular disease including PAD (peripheral arterial disease) and diabetes.
 An additional 45% lost a limb due to some traumatic event.
-Other statistics involving losing a limb include:
+Other statistics involving losing a limb include the following:

 - Approximately 50% of all amputees who lost a limb due to vascular disease have less than a five-year survival rate.